What is the Difference Between Scaffolding & Shoring?

 The main types of scaffolding include supported, mobile, suspended, mast climbing, cantilever, and modularized scaffolding.
 The style you should use depends on the application at hand.

 About 35 to 40 percent of all construction site accidents are due to faulty scaffolding.
-To ensure safety, a trained expert should carry out the design and erection of this temporary support system.
+Ask about our Scaffolding and Shoring Q&A to ensure safety, a trained expert should carry out the design and erection of this temporary support system.
 While scaffolds are not meant to shore up structures, they should be affixed to the building for added stability.

 What is Shoring?